-When locking the vehicle the last settings are automatically saved specifically for the key being used:
+Whenever the vehicle is locked, the following settings are automatically memorised by the key being used:

-- Electronic climate control,
+- Electronic climate control.

 - Info-Display,

 - Infotainment system,

 - Instrument panel illumination.

-The saved settings are automatically used when that key is used for unlocking.
+The saved settings are automatically used next time that key is used for unlocking.